 How do I set a goal with a weekly rate?

-Additional caveat: we always start by assuming your goal units are integers, so your goal will ask for +1 at first.
-That's normal, and we initially try to match the precision you use in data entry, so if you start using decimals in your units, we will too (e.g. if you enter 0.5, we'll start displaying how much is due per day to one decimal place).
+NB: we always start by assuming your goal units are integers, so your goal will ask for +1 at first.
+We match the precision you use in data entry, so if you start using decimals in your units, we will too (e.g. if you enter 0.5, we'll start displaying how much is due per day to one decimal place).
 You can change this whenever you like from the Settings section of your goal, as well.

 Example weekly goal: